borivojekovac/agencija/readme.md

 ### Simple Example

 To build a simple agentic AI solution to fetch and display the current time via Web UI, you'd follow the following steps.
-First of all, create a new Agency and name it appropriately by clicking on the name on the home screen and typing in the name you like, for instance Current Time Agent.
+First of all, create a new Agency using New Agency button on the home tab.
+Name it appropriately by clicking on the name and typing in the name you like, for instance Current Time Agent.

 <img src="img/readme/CurrentTimeAgent-agencies.png" alt="Current Time Agent, Agencies Tab" width="50%"/>

+Alternatively, you can just create a txt file in the [agencies](agencies) folder.
+To rename, you can also rename the file in the agencies folder, but if doing so, make sure to rename other files with the same name as well - e.g. Current Time Agent.txt, Current Time Agent.js, Current Time Agent.mem...

-You'd then switch to the spec tab, and write down a human-readable agency specification like this:
+Switching to the spec tab, you can see the contents of the file, and you can write down a human-readable agency specification yourself, like so:

 **Current Time Agent.txt**